SofiDubrowsky/SofiDubrowsky/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" />

-<p>Industrial Designer Graduated from the National University of Córdoba👩🏻‍🎓, on her way to being a FullStack Developer at the SoyHenry Bootcamp 👩‍💻 and currently Teaching Assistant at SoyHenry👩🏻‍🏫.
+<p><a>Industrial Designer Graduated from the National University of Córdoba👩🏻‍🎓, on her way to being a FullStack Developer at the SoyHenry Bootcamp 👩‍💻 and currently Teaching Assistant at SoyHenry👩🏻‍🏫.<a/>
-All my life I have been passionate about Design in all its aspects, a very curious person and in constant search of new knowledge. 📖🧐
+<a>All my life I have been passionate about Design in all its aspects, a very curious person and in constant search of new knowledge. 📖🧐</a>
-As an Industrial Designer I wanted to get involved in Web Design, I started doing UX UI Courses, and that's how I discovered the IT world and programming.
+<a>As an Industrial Designer I wanted to get involved in Web Design, I started doing UX UI Courses, and that's how I discovered the IT world and programming.</a>
-I found a place where I can combine all my knowledge and desire to design, having the necessary tools to carry it out and I love it. 💕
+<a>I found a place where I can combine all my knowledge and desire to design, having the necessary tools to carry it out and I love it. 💕<a/>
-Since teamwork is my favorite way of working, this new profession gives me the possibility of constantly growing with the help of my colleagues.
+<a>Since teamwork is my favorite way of working, this new profession gives me the possibility of constantly growing with the help of my colleagues.
 Thanks to them, who chose me, I managed to be a Teaching Assistant. 🤝
-Always happy to continue acquiring new knowledge and experiences🚀✨</p>
+  <a>Always happy to continue acquiring new knowledge and experiences🚀✨</a></p>